matiasraisanen/insecrawl/README.md

 -u, --url           Provide a direct URL to a video stream to download a still frame
                     from.
-Useful if the camera is no longer on insecam, but still has an accessible web interface.
+Useful if the camera is no longer on insecam, but still has a publicly accessible web interface.
 Must be used in conjuction with -i or --identifier.

 -i, --identifier    Provide a custom identifier for the camera, used as